basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-cli.md

 Starts the Riak node in the foreground, giving access to the Erlang shell and runtime messages.
 Prints `Node is already running - use 'riak attach' instead` when the node is running in the background.
-You can exit the shell by pressing **Ctrl-G q**.
+You can exit the shell by pressing **Ctrl-C** twice.

 ```bash
 riak console